harplife/zettelkasten/study_LearnOpenGL.md

 - The Identity Matrix is usually a starting point for generating other transformation matrices.
 It is also a useful matrix for proving theorems and solving linear equations.

 #### Scaling
-- Scaling is a type of transformation where a vector is expanded/reduced along x and/or y-axis.
+- Scaling is a type of transformation where a vector is expanded/reduced along one or more axis.
 The generic 3D scaling looks like this:

 $$
 \newcommand\mymat[1]{\begin{bmatrix*}[r]#1\end{bmatrix*}}